-Although there are many pros of relocating to Chile, ease of banking and convenient financial services are unlikely to feature on that list.
-Expats are warned that banking in Chile is a complicated and often frustrating proposition.
+Although there are many advantages to relocating to Chile, ease of banking and convenient financial services are unlikely to feature on that list.
+Handling banking, money and taxes in Chile is a complicated and often frustrating proposition.
 Expats may wish to seek advice from large accounting firms, tax specialists and relocation companies when starting to do business and dealing with money in Chile.

 Money in Chile

-The currency used in Chile is the Chilean Peso (CLP) which is subdivided into 100 centavos.
-That said, centavo coins are no longer in circulation and prices are often rounded up to the nearest peso.
+The currency used in Chile is the Chilean Peso (CLP) which is in theory subdivided into 100 centavos.
+Centavo coins are no longer in circulation, and due to inflation, prices are typically rounded to the nearest 10 pesos.
 CLP 1 and CLP 5 coins, although still in circulation, are no longer in production.

 Money matters can be tricky, especially when dealing with a foreign currency.
-The Chilean Peso has a floating exchange rate and so the currency fluctuates daily.
-This can complicate currency conversions but luckily there are many ways and places to do this.
-Money can be exchanged at the airports, large hotels, ATMs and foreign exchange bureaux (casas de cambio).
-Expats should never exchange money with strangers on the street as this could lead to scams.
+The Chilean Peso has a floating exchange rate, and the currency can fluctuate.
+This can complicate currency conversions, but luckily there are many ways and places to do this.
+Money can be exchanged at airports, large hotels, ATMs and foreign exchange bureaux (casas de cambio).
+Expats should never exchange money with strangers on the street, as this exposes them to the risk of scams.

-Expats are advised to carry cash with them, especially in smaller denominations as change is hard to come by outside of large cities and tourist areas.
+Expats are advised to carry cash with them, especially in smaller denominations, as change is difficult to come by outside of large cities and tourist areas.

 Banking in Chile